Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 Operation returned an invalid status 'Unauthorized'
 ```

-Or for example when you created an `EmbeddingsClient` and called `embed` on the client, but the endpoint does not
+Or when you create an `EmbeddingsClient` and call `embed` on the client, but the endpoint does not
 support the `/embeddings` route:

 ```text